System Design Space

 • Clear response structure: context -> solution -> trade-offs -> risks -> monitoring.

-• Specific quality and operations metrics instead of generic statements.
+• Specific quality and operations metrics instead of vague statements.

 • Comparison of 2-3 architecture options in a real business context.

-• Focus on observability and rollback strategy, not only the happy path.
+• Focus on observability and rollback planning, not only the ideal path.

 Common candidate mistakes

-• Mixing ML metrics and product KPIs without explaining how they connect in one funnel.
+• Mixing ML metrics and product KPIs without explaining how they connect.

-• Over-reliance on a "magic prompt" instead of data, retrieval, and quality-control design.
+• Betting on a "magic prompt" instead of designing data, retrieval, and quality control.

-• Ignoring inference cost and missing a graceful degradation plan.
+• Ignoring inference cost and skipping a safe degradation plan.

-• Answers with no concrete incidents, alerts, or postmortem thinking.
+• Answers with no concrete incidents, alerts, or post-incident analysis.

 Who benefits most from this book

-• Developers who need a structured interview drill for LLM topics.
+• Developers who need a structured practice loop around LLM systems.

 • Candidates who want to quickly close gaps before interview loops.